Print Options

 MACS 40700.
 Data Visualization.
 100 Units.

 Social scientists frequently wish to convey information to a broader audience in a cohesive and interpretable manner.
 Visualizations are an excellent method to summarize information and report analysis and conclusions in a compelling format.
 This course introduces the theory and applications of data visualization.
 Students will learn techniques and methods for developing rich, informative and interactive, web-facing visualizations based on principles from graphic design and perceptual psychology.
 Students will practice these techniques on many types of social science data, including multivariate, temporal, geospatial, text, hierarchical, and network data.
-These techniques will be developed using a variety of software implementations such as R, ggplot2, D3, and Tableau.
+All graphics are designed using R, and students will gain exposure to plotly within R and build a Shiny app.

 Instructor(s): Jean Clipperton Terms Offered: Winter